 After playing the project you will note that the effect is first carried out slowly and then at top speed (see timeline below).
 This corresponds to our spline: it rises slowly first and then very fast.

 In the same way, if we choose the spline shown below before applying the FX stack, the Fade effect will be fast at the beginning and slower at the end.

-If we choose the spline show below before applyging the FX stack, the Fade effect will initially be applied, and we will go back to the beginning.
+If we choose the spline show below before applying the FX stack, the Fade effect will initially be applied only to become inactive on our layer's last frames.